viksant/viksant.github.io/_posts/2022-11-1-Knife_machine_HTB.md

 # Description

-In this machine we will learn how to get a reverse shell throught a webshell
+In this machine we will learn how to get a reverse shell throught a webshell and many more:

 # Enumeration